Koljamq4/PMk_Labs/lab01_Annissimov/README.md

 If the button is released, the LED turns off.

 ### Demonstration
-Screenshot with configurated pins and screenshot with code writen in the file main.c
+Screenshot with configurated pins and screenshot with code written in the file main.c

 ### Screenshots
 ### Pin Configuration